Advising at Maastricht University

 EDLAB education innovation project

-The UM Advising project aims to enhance student success by formulating a vision of student guidance based on collaboration between faculty and students, promoting transparency and personal as well as professional growth.
+The UM Advising project (2022-2024) aimed to enhance student success by formulating a vision of student guidance based on collaboration between faculty and students, promoting transparency and personal and professional growth.

 UM Advising: optimising the student journey toward success through excellent student guidance